 Along with like-minded architects in other States – most notably South Australia and New South Wales, in 1947 Robin Boyd, Victoria’s renowned architect, was instrumental in starting The Age Small Homes Service, a business established to provide affordable, sustainable, architecturally designed house plans to consumers.
 This quest to provide thoughtfully conceived, well designed buildings for Australians in diverse contexts and communities drives the architects of Archicentre Australia to this day.
+In many ways Boyd and architects of his era strove to design eco-oriented buildings, particularly houses – the beginning of what the modern day architect & academic Dr. Phillip Roos describes as Biophillic Design.

-In the mid-1970’s Robert Caulfield was a student at RMIT with a thesis paper that architects could provide competency certificates for houses – this formed the basis for home assessment reports.
-He and a group of young architects suggested a merger with the Small Homes Service – the Housing Advisory Service of the Institute of Architects.
+In the mid-1970’s a group of architects who had developed competency certificates for houses – the basis for property assessments currently provided – suggested a merger with the Small Homes Service – the Housing Advisory Service of the Institute of Architects.
 This merger evolved into Archicentre, the only National provider of expert independent advice, design and inspection services in Australia.

-During the years that the Australian Institute of Architects remained as a sole shareholder until September, 2016, Archicentre provided tens of thousands of consumers annually with access to the very highest quality professional independent building inspections and design advice for reasonable prices.
+During the years that the Australian Institute of Architects remained as the sole shareholder until September, 2016, Archicentre provided tens of thousands of consumers annually with access to the very highest quality professional independent building inspections and design advice for reasonable prices.
 It was instrumental in introducing Australian consumers, who otherwise may not have been able to afford the high quality advice and services of an architect, to the considerable benefits an architect brings to any building matter.
 In the 1990’s it expanded overseas with a joint venture in Malaysia.
 Archicentre has been recognised as a major source of consumer information and as an advocate on behalf of consumers in the media and to Governments.

 Archicentre Australia has emerged out of this entity.
 It continues to provide services across Australia with a group of architects and timber pest inspectors nationally.

 Archicentre Australia Architects